 FlashFloppy is open-source, and Keirf’s tools are incredibly valuable for our purposes transferring old floppies.
 The FlashFloppy firmware can be challenging to install on a Gotek for the first time, so purchase a Gotek with FlashFloppy already installed.

-The alternative to FlashFloppy is HxC’s custom firmware which is paid/closed-source, but is used by Nalbantov below:
+The alternative to FlashFloppy is HxC’s custom firmware which is paid/closed-source, but is used by Nalbantov below.

 Nalbantov provides premium floppy disk emulators tailored for specific Yamaha Disklavier pianos, offering seamless integration and exceptional compatibility.
 The Nalbantov drive comes with guaranteed compatibility and is easy to use, and their support is excellent.

 The Gotek and FlashFloppy solution described above will work as an inexpensive alternative; however, it can be a challenging DIY project, and is not advisable for anyone who isn’t quite comfortable tinkering with their own hardware.
+Additionally, Nalbantov manufactures slimmer drives that fit in models of Disklavier the Gotek does not.

 For Disklavier owners seeking a reliable and easy-to-use floppy disk emulator with guaranteed compatibility across numerous models, Nalbantov is the best choice.
 You can search for your model of instrument on their website, and they will send you a properly configured device accompanied by a compatible USB-stick.